 Despite a drop to deliveries of over a fifth in the second quarter, Volkswagen Group is sticking to its previous profits guidance for the year and expects to see deliveries rebound as supply shortages ease.

-Despite the slum to deliveries, second quarter VW Group sales revenue was up 3.3 percent at EUR69.5bn on higher pricing actions.
+Despite the slump to deliveries, second quarter VW Group sales revenue was up 3.3 percent at EUR69.5bn on higher pricing actions.
 Operating profit (before special items) however, was down 27.7 percent at EUR4.7bn.

 “Despite unprecedented global challenges, Volkswagen has demonstrated remarkable financial robustness.
 The operating margin in the first half of the year reflects the strong product substance and proportionately higher sales in the premium segment.
 In addition, the volume group has proven that it can deliver good results even in a challenging environment,” said CFO Arno Antlitz.